santanunath/docker-node-react-mysql-fullstack-app/README.md

 It installs packages mentioned under the heading 'dependencies' in file package.json

 Step4:
+inside the main project directory
-> Run
+Run
 $ `docker-compose up --build`
-inside the main project directory

 Step5:
 > Access the Adminer using route    `http://host-ip:8000/`